DreamerMind/blog/docs/posts/2025_introspection.md

 As a friend of mine would state, a good scientist is at first a good engineer: Basics should be reassessed regularly with low ego.
 I recall vividly a deep learning model that was core to our stack, it had a very simple framing, with years of works in: Talented peoples had completely missed to (re-)set a proper learning rate decay and training time.
 They did probably not revisit the parameters after some data ingestion.
 Impact was crazy: this meant all subsequent experiments were non-conclusive (that was a couple of years of work).
 Fixing that, in the 2 month after few reassessments, we had increased by 70% the quality of the model relative to our baseline.

-In recent years, a few core principles stood-out in that area for me: Fast iteration cycles with proper reproducibility and plain reporting are of core importance.
+In recent years, a few core principles stood-out in that area to keep this kind of work sane.
+Fast iteration cycles with proper reproducibility and plain reporting are of core importance.
 If validating a hypothesis take more than 2 weeks of training, the iteration loop is broken and launching experiments asynchronously is not a solution.
 Indeed, managing in parallel experiments is exponentially hard, as their number grow.
-Large model training do not escape this rule, each trick allowing faster training is a blessing.
+This goes beyond 'human' multi-tasking limits.
-For example, let's imagine you tweak the hyperparameters A from a baseline then the parameter B and C from the same baseline.
+For example, let's imagine you tweak the hyper-parameters A from a baseline then the parameter B and C from the same baseline.
 If A is reactive and C too is B+C still leading to improvements ?
-Guess what, sometime it's can be worse.
+Guess what, sometime the union can be worsen model quality (or marginalize one benefit).
+Training big models do not escape this pitfall, each trick allowing faster hyper-parameters 'validation' is a blessing, by example, in this case a draft on smaller model/fine-tune when possible to validate a first prototype can save a lot of resources.

 Navigating this meta-optimization process led by the practitioner is never the same.
 Damn, it's hard to avoid hitting local minima.
 Even if with time come intuition of what work, determining the infamous limiting factor of a good baseline is a hide and seek,